humdrum-tools/vhv-documentation/filters/dissonant/index.md

 ###  Reverse &eacute;chapp&eacute;es (J, j) ###

 The "reverse" &eacute;chapp&eacute;e is a weak dissonance that is approached by leap and then resolved by step in the opposite direction.
 It is labeled `J` when that initial leap is up, and `j` when it is down, similar to neighbor tones.
+This often occurs as an ornament of a suspension.
+While only dissonant suspensions are labeled, consonant suspensions also receive this same type of ornamentation.
+The example below taken from the Sanctus of the [Missa Sub tuum presidium](http://josquin.stanford.edu/work/?id=Jos0405) contains two parallel reverse &eacute;chapp&eacute;es, one decorating a consonant suspension in the Altus, and the other ornamenting a consonant suspension (unlabeled) in the Superius.

 {% include verovio.html
 	humdrum-visible="false"